Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

 \subsection{Tangentoids for algebras}

 Theorem~\ref{theorem:characterization-tangentoids-Mod-R} characterizes symmetric tangentoids in $\Mod_R$.
 Thanks to Proposition~\ref{proposition:symmetric-tangentoids}, symmetric tangentoids in $\Mod_R$ are equivalent to tangentoids in $\cMon(\Mod_R)=\cAlg_R$.
 In this section, we use this correspondence to characterize tangentoids in $\cAlg_R$.
 Moreover, it turns out that the canonical monoid structure on a tangentoid corresponds to the algebra structure of a semidirect product.
-Recall that for an $R$-module $M$, the semidirect prodcut is the commutative $R$-algebra $R \ltimes M$ whose underlying $R$-module is $R \ltimes N \= R \+ N$ equipped with multiplication $(a+m)(b+n) = ab + am + bn$, for all $a,b \in R$ and $m, n \in M$.
+Recall that for an $R$-module $M$, the \emph{semidirect product}, also known as square-zero extension, is the commutative $R$-algebra $R \ltimes M$ whose underlying $R$-module is $R \ltimes N \= R \+ N$ equipped with multiplication $(a+m)(b+n) = ab + am + bn$, for all $a,b \in R$ and $m, n \in M$.

-\begin{theorem} If $D$ is a tangentoid in $\cAlg_R$, then $D\cong R\ltimes M$, where $M \= \ker p$, and $M$ comes equipped with the structure of a commutative solid non-unital algebra $\alpha\colon M\x M\to M$.
-Conversely, each commutative solid non-unital $R$-algebra $M$ in $\Mod_R$ defines a tangentoid $D\=R\ltimes M$ in $\cAlg_R$. \end{theorem} \begin{proof} By Proposition~\ref{proposition:symmetric-tangentoids}, a tangentoid $D$ in $\cAlg_R$ is equivalent to a symmetric tangentoid of $\Mod_R$ equipped with the commutative monoid structure of Lemma~\ref{lemma:tangentoids-are-monoids}.
-By unwrapping this monoid structure, it is easy to show that a tangentoid $D$ of $\cAlg_R$ coincides with the semidirect product $R\ltimes M$ between the ring $R$ and a commutative solid non-unital algebra $M$ on $R$. \end{proof}
+\begin{theorem} If $D$ is a tangentoid in $\cAlg_R$, then $D\cong R\ltimes M$, where $M \= \ker p$, and $M$ comes equipped with the structure of a commutative solid non-unital $R$-algebra $\alpha\colon M\x_RM\to M$.
+Conversely, each commutative solid non-unital $R$-algebra $M$ defines a tangentoid $D\=R\ltimes M$ in $\cAlg_R$. \end{theorem} \begin{proof} By Proposition~\ref{proposition:symmetric-tangentoids}, a tangentoid $D$ in $\cAlg_R$ is equivalent to a symmetric tangentoid of $\Mod_R$ equipped with the commutative monoid structure of Lemma~\ref{lemma:tangentoids-are-monoids}.
+By unwrapping this monoid structure, it is easy to show that a tangentoid $D$ of $\cAlg_R$ coincides with the semidirect product $R\ltimes M$ between the ring $R$ and a commutative solid non-unital $R$-algebra $M$. \end{proof}

-\begin{corollary} The assignment defined by Theorem~\ref{theorem:characterization-tangentoids} which sends a tangentoid of $\cAlg_R$ to a commutative solid non-unital algebra on $R$ extends to an equivalence of categories:
+\begin{corollary} The assignment defined by Theorem~\ref{theorem:characterization-tangentoids} which sends a tangentoid of $\cAlg_R$ to a commutative solid non-unital $R$-algebra extends to an equivalence of categories:

 \end{corollary}

 Thanks to the characterization of tangentoids in $\cAlg_R$, we can now construct new examples of tangent structures on $\cAlg_R$.
 In particular, when $R = \Z$, $\cAlg_\Z$ is precisely $\cRing$, the category of commutative rings.